About the Heritage Reformed Congregations

 The Heritage Reformed denomination was established in 1993 after the Netherlands Reformed Congregations (NRC) underwent a split related to church-orderly and theological issues.
 The most substantive underlying issue to future HRC members and congregations was Christ-centered preaching, combined with the preaching of an unconditional offer of grace.
 In the first few years, churches were established in Grand Rapids, Michigan; Burgessville, Ontario; Jordan, Ontario; Hull, Iowa; Bradford, Ontario; Kinnelon, New Jersey; Plymouth, Wisconsin; Chilliwack, British Columbia; and Harrison, Arkansas.

-Presently, the HRC consists of approximately two thousand members in North American churches from the East Coast (New Jersey) to the West Coast (British Columbia).
-Most of her ministers labor in North America, though two are presently laboring in South Africa.
+Presently, the HRC consists of approximately two thousand members in North American churches from the East Coast (New Jersey) to the West Coast (British Columbia), a theological seminary in Grand Rapids and a commitment to Mukhanyo College in South Africa.